Vision and Strategy Execution

 Too often we see a vision or strategy creation approach involving a senior executive hand-picking a team, then locking them away to develop a future three to five-year strategy.
 Quite often the previous strategy receives a cursory dust-off with a few percentage points added, there is very little interrogation as to whether the previous plan worked or not.
 This approach is similar to developing a strategy in a vacuum.
 It is our experience that strategy execution will not succeed when built in a vacuum.

 At AllChange we have invested many-many hours thinking about how to create the right environment and conditions that will lead to optimal levels of engagement, participation and follow-through delivery.
 With this in the cross-hairs, we have developed a portfolio of transformation products that integrate creative and collaborative techniques and environments to engage stakeholders – all wired to ignite group genius, build consensus, accelerate implementation activity and deliver business value quickly.
 The products are specifically designed to engage and harness the skills and knowledge that already exist within the business.

 We consistently apply the following approach principles when helping our clients connect their strategic intent to project delivery.
 These principles have been developed from hard-earned experience and as a result of witnessing what works and does not work:

 1. The Creation Approach (Strategy Development)

-Your vision and strategy need to have a clear line-of-sight-of and connect with your business reality.
+Your vision and strategy needs to have a clear line-of-sight-of and connect with your business reality.
 If they are based on inaccurate assumptions, assertions and stereotypes there is a high likelihood they will fail to get you where you need to go.

 2. The Collaborative Approach